 The definition involves three conditions and philosophers say that when a person meets these three conditions, she can say she knows something to be true.
 Take a statement of fact: The Seattle Mariners have never won a world series.
 On the standard definition, a person knows this fact if:

-1. The person believes the statement to be truecognitum text
+- The person believes the statement to be true

 The bolded terms earmark the three conditions that must be met and because of those terms, the definition is also called the “tripartite” (three part) definition or “JTB” for short.
 Many many books have been written on each of the three terms so I can only briefly summarize here what is going on in each.
 (I will say up front though that epistemologists spend most of their time on the third condition.)